edenfrey/online_portfolio/README.md

 ## Idea/Framework

-_v1_ | The idea is to first have a simple all-in-one page where it is divided intto segments (vertically) and the contents of each segment can be viewed within the segment itself (horizontally).
-The different segments are as follows: greeting, about, projects, experience, creditations, testimonials, blog posts, contact form.
+_v1_ | The idea is to first have a simple all-in-one page where it is divided into segments (vertically) and the contents of each segment can be viewed within the segment itself (horizontally).
+The different segments are as follows: greeting, about, projects, experience, accreditation, testimonials, blog posts, contact form.

 ## Status